Warriors' shooters deal with off-nights in different ways

 Golden State boasts some of the world's best shooters and each has his own way of bouncing back from a poor performance.

 For Curry, there is no actual list or book for "The Menu."
 The two-time MVP and his right-hand shooting man, Bruce Fraser, keep all the details in their heads for what the record-breaking 3-point sharpshooter could use work on any given day.
-It comes in especially handy when the shots aren't falling, though he certainly found his touch fast in returning from nearly six weeks on the sidelines with a knee injury to score 28 points Tuesday night against New Orleans.
+It comes in especially handy when the shots aren't falling, though Curry certainly found his touch fast in returning from nearly six weeks on the sidelines with a knee injury to score 28 points in a Game 2 win against New Orleans on Tuesday night.
+Golden State leads the series 2-0 going into Friday.

-Maybe Curry needs more catch and shoots.
+Maybe Curry needs more catch and shoots one day.
 Or off-the-dribble work.
 Sometimes, it's ballhandling into his shot.
 Perhaps a look at balance, rhythm and core, or just focusing on spot shooting from various places.

 "We collaborate.
 It's like going to dinner with your wife, maybe.
 Maybe some people's wives tell them what they want," said Fraser, a Warriors player development coach.
 "Different restaurant, different menu.
 We have a lot of things to pull from and it's usually based one day, need.
 What does Steph need that day? ...
 The Menu has all sorts of creative pieces in it that get the workout you want.
 Sometimes we'll piece things together and go a la carte, sometimes we'll make it a simple meal.
 I'm kind of having fun with it."